uswong/homebridge-myplace/README.md

 <img width="240px" src="Screenshots/Fan_homekit_UI.jpg">
 </p>

-From version 1.1.6 onwards, if a light switch has a name ending with " Fan", it is regarded as a switch for turning ON or OFF a fan.
+From version 2.3.0 onwards, if a light switch has a name ending with " Fan" or " Ex" and that begins with "Fan " or "Ex " is regarded as a fan accessory.
 The icon on Homekit will then be a fan instead of a lightbulb.

 ### (D) Garage Door and Blinds
 <p align="left">